ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies that a message should be sent and received as a single packet without network-layer fragmentation, if possible.
-Attempts to send a message with this property set to a size greater than the transport's current estimate of its maximum packet segment size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.
+Attempts to send a message with this property set to a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.
 When used with transports supporting this functionality and running over IP version 4, the Don't Fragment bit will be set.